mautrix/telegram/README.md

 2. receive a messages in the chat or
 3. receive an invite to the chat

-Inviting Telegram puppets to rooms should work.
-However, please don't invite non-puppet Matrix users to portal rooms yet.
+Many Matrix actions are bridged to Telegram as-is: Leaving portals and inviting or kicking users work as you would expect.
+Power level bridging is also implemented, but is not yet as precise as it could be.

-You can also create a Telegram chat for an existing Matrix room using `!tg create` in the room.
+You can create a Telegram chat for an existing Matrix room using `!tg create` in the room.
 However, there are some restrictions:
 * The room must have a title.
+* The room must have at least one Telegram puppet (your Telegram puppet is not counted).
 * The AS bot must be invited first (before puppets) and be given power level 100.
 * The AS bot must be the only user to have power level 100.

 #### Private messaging
 You can start private chats by simply inviting the Matrix puppet of the Telegram user you want to chat with to a private room.

+Leaving a private chat portal will cause the portal to be deleted, but nothing will happen on the Telegram side.
+Other non-messaging Matrix actions should not affect anything.

 If you don't know the MXID of the puppet, you can search for users using the `search <query>` management command.
 You can also initiate chats with the `pm` command using the username, phone number or user ID.

 #### Bot commands
 Initiating chats with bots is no different from initiating chats with real Telegram users.

 ~~The bridge translates `!commands` into `/commands`, which allows you to use Telegram bots without constantly escaping the slash.~~ Please note that when messaging a bot for the first time, it may expect you to run ~~`!start`~~ `/start` first.
 The bridge does not do this automatically.

 ## Features & Roadmap
 * Matrix → Telegram